 A stock solution of the multi-nutrient formulation was prepared with a nutrient ratio of N:P₂O₅:K₂O at 72:60:120 for both MNF-I and MNF-II.
 From this stock solution, various concentrations (0.25%, 0.50%, 0.75%, 1.0%, 2.0%, and 5.0%) were formulated and tested for phyto-suitability by spraying on mulberry leaves.
 Observations over one week revealed that concentrations at or above 1% caused scorching and necrotic spots on the leaves, leading to their exclusion from further testing.
 The remaining concentrations (0.25%, 0.50%, and 0.75%) were subsequently evaluated through foliar application in field experiments.

 Field Experiment

-List 1 : The initial soil nutrient status was recorded as follows:
+Table 1 : The initial soil nutrient status before the start of the experiment: